 While a student at Texas, he interned at the White House for the office of public affairs and was the executive director of the Longhorn student body, the highest appointed student position at the university.
 He represented the student body in front of the Texas State Legislature.

-Hammond, a native of Indianapolis, Indiana, is married to the former Susan Swift.
-She serves as the director of donor relations and special events for the Mountaineer Athletic Club.
-The couple have a daughter, Hadley, born in fall 2014.
+Hammond, a native of Indianapolis, Indiana, and his wife, Susan, have a daughter, Hadley, born in fall 2014.